kenatiod/MUT/Understanding Machine Understanding.md

 ### Appendix A1 References:

-Adolphs, R. (2015).
-The unsolved problems of neuroscience.
-Trends in Cognitive Sciences, 19(4), 173-175.

 Andrews-Hanna, J. R., Smallwood, J., & Spreng, R. N. (2014).
-The default network and self-generated thought: component processes, dynamic control, and clinical relevance.
+The default network and self-generated thought: Component processes, dynamic control, and clinical relevance.
 Annals of the New York Academy of Sciences, 1316(1), 29-52.

 Averbeck, B. B., Latham, P. E., & Pouget, A. (2006).
 Neural correlations, population coding and computation.
 Nature Reviews Neuroscience, 7(5), 358-366.

 Aziz-Zadeh, L., & Damasio, A. (2008).
-Embodied semantics for actions: findings from functional brain imaging.
+Embodied semantics for actions: Findings from functional brain imaging.
 Journal of Physiology-Paris, 102(1-3), 35-39.

 Bar, M. (2007).
-The proactive brain: using analogies and associations to generate predictions.
+The proactive brain: Using analogies and associations to generate predictions.
 Trends in Cognitive Sciences, 11(7), 280-289.

 Barsalou, L. W. (2008).
 Grounded cognition.
 Annual Review of Psychology, 59, 617-645.